Breaking Down The Boulder Rental License Requirements

 BONUS: Floodplain signage

 There is one more requirement that deserves its own section.
-If the building is located within a 100-year floodplain, the city requires you to post a sign inside the front door stating that it is.
+If the building is located within a 100-year floodplain, the city requires you to post a sign outside the front door stating that it is.
 The sign must read as follows:

 “This property is located in an area that is subject to sudden and severe flooding.
 In case of flood emergency be prepared to seek high ground immediately.”